Have you always dreamed of being your own boss? Or maybe you like the idea of a side hustle that brings in extra income?

 Step 2: Create a Wix Store

 Once you have a Wix account, your next step is to add a Wix store.
-To do this, you must upgrade to a paid plan, which Wix calls a “premium plan.”
+Upgrade to a paid plan to do this.

 There are four tiers of premium plans:

 - Business Unlimited – $27 per month

 - Business VP – $49 per month

 According to Wix, the Business Unlimited plan is its most popular option.
 This plan gets you additional storage and video hours compared to the Business Basic plan, and you also get a professional logo and social media logo files.
 For an extra $4 per month, it’s probably worth paying for the extra storage so you can add more products.

 With all premium plans, you get some pretty powerful features.
 With your Wix store, you can track orders, accept payments, create promotions, take care of tax details, and manage shipping — all within the Wix ecommerce platform.

 If you’re adding a store to your existing Wix website, you can set up your store by going to the Editor.
 From there, check out the left side of the Editor, where you should see an “add +” button.
 Select “store” and then click “add to site.”
 This should make a new button labeled “my stores” appear.
 This is what you want to click to start setting up your store.

 If you don’t have an existing Wix site, the setup is even easier.
 Just purchase a premium plan and then move to Step 3: Choose a Template.